-MATHEMATICS:
+Implementation Plan: MATHEMATICS:

-2 - 5 STAR Math - BOY 42.5% above 60th percentile rank - EOY prediction 60% exceeding an 80 on the Algebra (CC) Regents (which means they are considered College and Career Ready).

-Math 3-5: Percentage of students scoring a Level 3 or 4 - 45% Percentage of students scoring a Level 3 or 4 - 35% Percentage of students scoring a Level 3 or 4 - 35%

-Algebra: 85% of students meeting their graduation requirement on the Algebra (CC) Regents.
-In addition, 50% meeting

-Geometry: 80% of students score a 65 or higher on the Geometry (CC) Regents 90% of students score 65 or higher on the Algebra 2 (CC) Regents

-What How Strategies Major Tasks / Activities Improve and align instruction on the Common Core Standards and standards for mathematical practice while transitioning to the Next Generation Revised Standards Continue to train and support teachers on implementing and teaching the Math Common Core Standards while transitioning to the Next Generation Revised Standards Continue to provide opportunities for math teachers to attend workshops offered by CiTi, e.g.Math Network.
-Devote available staff development time to promote coherent understanding of vertical alignmentUtilize the Interventionist in the elementary to better align the curriculum within and across grade levels Provide opportunities for teachers to create spiral review activities that will support students' deeper understanding of the standards Provide teachers with opportunities to align instruction within and between grade levels by communicating procedures and vocabulary so that teachers can comprehend the coherence of the standards.
-Teach NYS CCLS with depth and understanding focusing not just on the how, but the why.
-Make connections of students' learning across grade levels.
-Develop our students' fluency by providing them with opportunities to practice speed and accuracy.
-Utilize formative and summative assessment data to drive instruction on the CCLS.
+2 - 5 STAR Math - BO Y 42.5% above 60 th percentile rank - EOY prediction 60% centage of students scoring a Level 3 or $4-45\%$ Math 6-8: Perc Percentage of students scoring a Level 3 or $4 - 35\%$ 85% of students meeting their graduation requirement on the Algebra (CC) Regents.
+In addition, 50% meeting or eeding an 80 on the Algebra (CC) Regents (which means they are considered College and Career Ready). b of students score a 65 or higher on the Geometry (CC) Regents of students score 65 or higher on the Algebra 2 (CC) Regents What How Strategies Major Tasks / Activities Improve and align instruction on the Common Core Standards and standards for mathematical practice while transitioning to the Next Generation Revised Standards Continue to provide opportunities for main teachers to attend workshops offered by CTT, e.g.Math Network.
+Devote available staff development time to promote coherent understanding of vertical alignment Utilize the Interventionist in the elementary to better align the curriculum within and across grade levels

-MATHEMATICS (continued):

-2 - 5 STAR Math - BOY 42.5% above 60th percentile rank - EOY prediction 60% exceeding an 80 on the Algebra (CC) Regents (which means they are considered College and Career Ready).

-Math 3-5: Percentage of students scoring a Level 3 or 4 - 45% Percentage of students scoring a Level 3 or 4 - 35%
+Implementation ] Plan: MATHEMATIC S (continued): 2 - 5 STAR Math - BOY 42.5% above 60 th percentile rank - EOY prediction 60% Math 3-5 : Percentage of students scoring a Level 3 or $4 - 45\%$

-Algebra: 85% of students meeting their graduation requirement on the Algebra (CC) Regents.
-In addition, 50% meeting

-Geometry: 80% of students score a 65 or higher on the Geometry (CC) Regents Algebra 2/Trig: 90% of students score 65 or higher on the Algebra 2 (CC) Regents
+Algebra:85%exceeGeometry:80% entage of students scoring a Level 3 or $4-35\%$ of students meeting their graduation requirement on the Algebra (CC) Regents.
+In addition, 50% meeting or eding an 80 on the Algebra (CC) Regents (which means they are considered College and Career Ready). of students score a 65 or higher on the Geometry (CC) Regents of students score 65 or higher on the Algebra 2 (CC) Regents What How Strategies Major Tasks / Activities Cultivate our students into independent problem solvers who can solve authentic problems Connect our content to real life applications for mathematics.

-What How

-Strategies Major Tasks / Activities

-Cultivate our students into independent problem solvers who can solve authentic problems Connect our content to real life applications for mathematics.
 Encourage students to see and use mathematics outside the math classroom.
 Create and implement lessons and activities that engage students in real life applications of mathematics.
 Provide structured opportunities for students to solve problems independently inside the classroom.
 Provide strategies for students to use when they encounter a new problem.
 Devote staff development time and study groups to creating these lessons and activities.
 Devote staff development time to studying the standards of mathematical practice and creating ways for them to be integrated into our classes.